 In general, Siena does not encourage students to enter college at the end of their junior year in high school; however, the College will consider applications from outstanding juniors.
-An interview with a member of the Admissions staff is required of all Early Admission candidates.

 High school seniors interested in taking college-level courses may enroll as non-degree students in courses on a space-available basis provided they possess the necessary academic qualifications.

-Interested seniors should call the Office of Student Success and Academic Advising at 518-783-2341 to gain more information regarding this option.
+Interested seniors should call the Office of Student Academic Success and Engagement at 518-783-2341 to gain more information regarding this option.